 Inside the silence-sea.

-Our free meditation classes are offered in a number of cities and towns in the central North Island each year.
-These include Gisborne, Hastings, Katikati, Napier, New Plymouth, Rotorua, Taupo, Tauranga, Tokoroa, Turangi, Waihi, Whakatane and Whanganui.
-These classes are offered by our Taupo based tutor Shardul Dillicar.
-As we organise our classes and workshops, we will post the general start dates below.
-We do not publish specific details on this website, or send information by email, but we are happy to mail flyers to your physical address.
+Our free meditation classes are offered in a number of towns in the central North Island each year.
+These include Taupo, Rotorua, Turangi, Tokoroa and Mangakino.
+The start dates of our upcoming classes, workshops and concerts will be posted below.
+We do not publish specific details on this website or send information via email, but we are happy to mail flyers to your physical address.
 To request information or to get in touch, kindly contact us.

 This series of twice weekly evening classes has started and is now closed.